mcollison/Pull-my-leg-request-tutorial/README.md

 How should you teach complex computer science?

-What did the ocean say to the beach?
+What did the ocean say to the beach? wave

 What type of cheese do you use if you need to hide a horse?